Barile-Macchia resolutions: Minimal Free Resolutions of Edge Ideals of Weighted Oriented Forests

-In particular, if a monomial $m$ is a gap of a subset $\sigma$, then whether $m$ is a true gap of $\sigma$ depends solely on monomials smaller than $m$ (with respect to $(>_I)$).
-Therefore, by Lemma \ref{lem:morsefri2}, we obtain the following:
+In particular, if a monomial $m$ is a true gap of some subset $\sigma$ of $\G(\T)$, then $m$ is still a true gap of $\sigma\cup m'$ as long as $m$ dominates $m'$.
+Thus the main theorem of this section follows immediately from Lemma \ref{lem:morsefri2}.

 \begin{theorem} The ideal $I(\T)$ is bridge-friendly. \end{theorem}